Cardio vs. Strength Training—Which Is More Important for Your Health and Fitness Goals?

 What Are the Benefits of Cardio?

-Cardio truly boasts a multitude of benefits, ranging from improved fitness levels to better physical and mental health.
+Cardio boasts a multitude of benefits, ranging from improved fitness levels to better physical and mental health.
 “Cardio exercise helps improve your body’s ability to deliver blood and oxygen to your muscles, strengthening your heart and lungs,” says Ben.
 Here are just a few of its core benefits.

 1. Cardio Keeps Your Heart Healthy